 7. Athletic Director

 Projected Growth: 8% from 2020 to 2030

 Athletic directors, or ADs, oversee the athletic programs at primary schools, colleges, and universities.
 As an AD, you’d be responsible for hiring coaches, scheduling practices and games for all sports teams, preparing the institution’s budget, promotion, compliance and facilities management—you’d be like the head coach of the athletic program.
 In this leadership role, multiple people would look to you to make decisions on the overall direction of the program.
 Are the players following NCAA rules?
 Is the weight room up to safety code?
 Is there enough money in the travel budget?
 Having a strong passion for organization, planning, leadership, and upholding a solid rapport with the student-athletes is a necessity of becoming an athletic director.
 You’d typically work alongside principals or the school board to make sure the goals of the institution’s program are met.

-Corporate Health and Wellness Director
+8. Corporate Health and Wellness Director

 While getting your master’s in kinesiology, there are options to explore an integrative wellness concentration.
 As a corporate health and wellness director, you’d be responsible for the company or organization’s planning and execution of programs that center around health, safety and wellbeing.
 You’d be the go-to person for promotion of overall health—mental and physical wellness—of all staffers, and ultimately save your company money.
 At its root, integrative wellness aims to apply evidence-based practices into behavioral changes that last.

 An ideal next step for you may be to learn more about Point Loma Nazarene University’s Master’s in Kinesiology Program, including the types of courses you’ll be taking and what specialties the program offers.
 Contact PLNU for more information, or, if you are ready, you can apply now.